 A hotspot is a location that we expect numbers of recreational birders to visit with some regularity.
 We encourage everyone visiting the location to record the numbers of all birds observed and note the date, start time and end time.
 So, for instance, if you aren’t a regular monitor or are birding away from your regular monitoring site and you stop by Montrose Point some morning at 6 am, birding until 7:30 and recording everything you saw or heard, we hope that you would take the time to enter these observations on the Montrose Point hotspot.
 But, as mentioned above, we would prefer that hotspots not be used to record observations made by regular monitors at their regular locations.

 Step 2 (Date and Effort): On this screen you select a protocol representing the way in which you covered the area and recorded your observations.
-BCN uses three different protocols: Timed Observation, Transect, and Point Count.
-(Timed Observation is listed twice, but the only difference between the two is whether you know and include an estimate of the total area of the location.)
+BCN uses two primary protocols during the breeding season: Transects and Point Counts.

-Transect: Now let’s say that I do the same thing on the same November morning except this time, instead of wandering about the location in no particular pattern, I have a regular route along a trail that cuts through the location and that I always follow when doing bird surveys.
+Transect: Let's say that instead of wandering about a location in no particular pattern, I have a regular route along a trail that cuts through the location and that I always follow when doing bird surveys.
 I also have a good estimate of the length of this route through Swampy Woods: it’s almost exactly 1½ miles.
 My start and end times are the same.
 My species count will probably be a little lower than for the timed observation, but it will be easier for me to avoid double-counting species because my route has been more orderly.
 To enter my data, on the Step 1 screen I select the location called “Swampy Woods--transect” or “Swampy Woods--T1.”
 (The location for a transect is at its beginning point.)
 Then on the Step 2 screen I select “Transect” and enter the date, the start time, the duration and 1½ miles for the distance.

 Point Count: This is the trickiest—for reasons I’ll explain.
 OK, now it’s June—breeding season—and time for me to do point counts at Swampy Woods.
 I’ll get up early and arrive at the forest preserve as close to dawn as I can, let’s say at 6 am.
 (Counts during the nesting season should be completed before 8:30 am if at all possible.)
 I have previously gone over my route (the same trail I use for my transect) and identified 15 different points spaced 150 meters apart along the trail.
 I have also established 15 point “locations” in my personal eBird site: Swampy Woods--P1, Swampy Woods--P2…..
 These are in addition to my timed or transect “locations,” and the fact that we have to do it this way is our biggest current complaint about eBird.
 EBird treats each point in a point count as a separate location.
 At 6 am I enter the forest preserve and walk down the trail to my first point.
 I arrive there at 6:05 and stand in that spot for 5 minutes looking and listening for any birds and recording each one I can identify.
 At 6:10 I continue down the trail to my second point, arriving at 6:13.
 Again I stand for 5 minutes and write down everything I can identify.
 Then at 6:18 I continue to the third point and so on until I’ve completed all 15.
 I may also have noted some additional birds before I arrived at point one, several more while I was walking between the points (always making sure that these aren’t the same birds I picked up at one point or another), and perhaps a few after point 15 that I’m sure I hadn’t identified earlier.
 I’ll record these as “additional observations.”
 I’ll also put those 35 ring-billed gulls and 2 great blue herons that flew over but never landed into my “additional observations.”